-STEVEN HOROWITZ is a litigator who identifies creative solutions to complex problems faced by life-sciences and technology companies.
-He has been named among Lawdragon’s 2022 list of 500 Leading Litigators in America, a “Legal Lion” by Law360 for his work on patent appeals (twice), and a “Client Service All-Star” in Intellectual Property by BTI Consulting Group (2022), based on surveys in which world-leading corporate counsel were asked to name, unprompted, which lawyers deliver the absolute best client service.
-Steve was also identified in Law360’s 2022 “Rising Stars” report, a list of lawyers “whose legal accomplishments transcend their age,” and Benchmark Litigation has named him a “Future Star” in the Appellate and Intellectual Property categories (2022–2023).
+STEVEN HOROWITZ is an award-winning litigator who identifies creative solutions to complex problems faced by life-sciences and technology companies at trial and on appeal.
+In 2023, he was named the national “Practitioner of the Year (Appellate)” by Managing IP, as well as an “Illinois Patent Star.”
+He has also been named among Lawdragon’s 2022 list of 500 Leading Litigators in America, and a “Client Service All-Star” in Intellectual Property by BTI Consulting Group (2022), based on surveys in which world-leading corporate counsel were asked to name, unprompted, which lawyers deliver the absolute best client service.
+Previously, Steve was identified in Law360’s 2022 “Rising Stars” report, a list of lawyers “whose legal accomplishments transcend their age,” and Benchmark Litigation has named him a “Future Star” in the Appellate and Intellectual Property categories (2022–2023).
+And he has twice been named a “Legal Lion” by Law360 for his work on patent appeals.

 Prior to joining the firm, Steve served as a law clerk to Justice Anthony M. Kennedy of the United States Supreme Court and Judge Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.